Sanshin Zen Community

 • In shashu, walk along the row of cushions or chairs until you reach an open place.
 Face your seat and bow in gassho as a greeting to the people on either side of you (whether anyone is there or not).
 They will also gassho and bow.

-• Turn to the right to face the room, and gassho and bow.
+Turn to the right to face the room, and gassho and bow.
 If someone is standing across from you, he or she will bow in response.

-• If you will be taking a kneeling position (seiza), turn clockwise to face your seat, pick up your zafu or bench, kneel down on your zabuton and arrange your zafu or bench under you.
+• If you will be using a kneeling position (seiza), turn clockwise to face your seat, pick up your zafu or bench, kneel down on your zabuton and arrange your zafu or bench under you.

 • If you will be sitting on a chair, move around the left side of the chair and sit down.

-• Three bells will mark the beginning of the zazen period; one will mark the end.
-After the ending bell, bow in gassho and prepare to get up.
+• Three bells will mark the beginning of the zazen period and one will mark the end of zazen.

-• Turn to the right until you face the room, and stand up slowly, taking care if legs or feet have gone to sleep.
+• After the ending bells, bow in gassho and prepare to get up.
+Turn to the right until you face the room, and stand up slowly, taking care if legs or feet have gone to sleep.
 Turn clockwise again and kneel down to quietly plump up your zafu and brush off your zabuton.
 If you’ve used a chair, place it close to the wall.
 Bow in gassho to your cushion or chair, then turn to the right in gassho.
 Wait in gassho until the leader initiates a bow with everyone.

 • The timekeeper will announce a ten-minute break before the dharma talk.
 You may wait at your place or leave the zendo informally.